Best Metal Detector for Beginners

-I am NOT a dealer and do not make any money from my recommendations.
-I update this page as things change or improve.
+I am NOT a dealer and do not make any money from my recommendations about the Best Metal Detector for Beginners.
+I update this page as things change or improve, so please check back.

-Here is a metal detector that I would recommend to a beginner doing general metal detecting in most turf environments.
+Here is a metal detector that I would recommend as a metal detector for the beginner in most turf environments.
 I don’t have experience on the beach, so cannot speak to that environment.
+This machine will still have a learning curve, but I believe that turn-on-and-go machines often sacrifice performance.
+This machine will operate that way, but also has plenty of adjustments as you advance.

 - Garrett AT Pro metal detector (~$550-600) – rugged, light, waterproof and quick to learn.
 Holds its value well.
-This detector “holds its own” with $1500-1800 metal detectors.
-All the right stuff at a great price.
+This detector “holds its own” with $1500-1800 metal detectors and thus is my current best metal detector for beginners.

 - Extra battery – ~$80 – not necessary but can be a lifesaver in the field.